freistli/AdvancedRAG/README.md

  4. Build the docker image again.

 After this, you can use index123 as index name in the Chat mode.

-## Use Proofreadaddin

-"rules" Index Name is predefined for Knowledge Graph Index of proofread addin in this solution:

-Please save Default knowledge graph index into **./rules/storage/rules_original**

 ## Call ADVRAGSVC through REST API CALL